 Some comments follow from friends with whom I’ve woven conversations about art, music, life, over time.
 First up: Malaysian/Australian writer Beth Yahp who wrote the libretto for my second opera Moon Spirit Feasting that premiered on a barge floating on the Torrens River at Robyn Archer’s 2000 Adelaide Festival.
 Produced and performed by the ELISION Ensemble, the opera was directed by Michael Kantor, conducted by Simon Hewitt, starring singers Deborah Kayser, Melissa Madden Gray and Orren Tanabe.

 ‘Of course’ Beth is there at that party in Paris…she’s one of the most magical people I know.
 She lives within very strong currents of serendipity—when one hangs around with her, weird, uncanny stuff happens.
 We did some research for our opera in Penang during the Hungry Ghost Festival on a trip funded by the Adelaide Festival (when Australian arts festivals had more money for new Australian work and believed in it as some kind of core cultural ‘good’).
-Anyway, with Beth there was always some spirit mischief afoot; shamanic messages delivered via unexpected channels; pirates, mermaids and other strange and glamorous denizens of the inter-worlds nearby (ok, we were staying in this old ramshackle colonial-era hotel in Georgetown that we gradually figured out was a front for a brothel).
+Anyway, with Beth there was always some spirit mischief afoot: shamanic messages delivered via unexpected channels; pirates, mermaids and other strange and glamorous denizens of the inter-worlds nearby (ok, we were staying in this old ramshackle colonial-era hotel in Georgetown that we gradually figured out was a front for a brothel).
+For an extraordinary, excessive/’preposterous’ co-reading of Beth’s book The Crocodile Fury and of my music, check out Tyler Bouque’s essay swarming: Beth Yahp’s “The Crocodile Fury” and the music of Liza Lim, (Substack, 13 Sep 2023).

 Cathy Milliken